 Hair type: Coily

-Coily hair has the tightest curls ranging from fine to coarse, with s-shaped and z-shaped curls.
-It is the most fragile of hair types.
+Coily hair is composed of tight curls ranging from fine to coarse, and it is the most fragile of all hair types.
 This type of hair is filled with texture, so you won’t have to worry about your hair slipping out of a braid or style.
-A common problem with coily hair is that it is dry and fragile, but that doesn’t mean it can’t look beautiful.
+However, coily hair tends to be dry, which is easily addressed with a few simple tips...

-Clean: Wash your hair just once a week with a cleansing conditioner.
+Clean: Wash your hair just once a week with a co-wash, rather than a traditional shampoo and conditioner.

 Care: Seal your hair with heavy oils and coating butters (like shea butter), right after the shower, and put it through a pre-treatment with a hot oil treatment to make it easy to wash.

 Style: The less heat used on coily hair, the better.
 However, if you do blow dry, use a diffuser to minimize heat damage.